Nynorsk: Ivar Aasen's work

 A systematic study of the Norwegian language was made by Ivar Aasen in the mid 19th century.
 After the dissolution of Denmark–Norway and the establishment of the union between Sweden and Norway in 1814, Norwegians considered that neither Danish, by now a foreign language, nor by any means Swedish, were suitable written norms for Norwegian affairs.
 The linguist Knud Knudsen proposed a gradual Norwegianisation of Danish.
 Ivar Aasen, however, favoured a more radical approach, based on the principle that the spoken language of people living in the Norwegian countryside, who made up the vast majority of the population, should be regarded as more Norwegian than that of upper-middle class city-dwellers, who for centuries had been substantially influenced by the Danish language and culture.
 This idea was not unique to Aasen, and can be seen in the wider context of Norwegian romantic nationalism.
-In the 1840s Aasen traveled across rural Norway and studied its dialects.
-In 1848 and 1850 he published the first Norwegian grammar and dictionary, respectively, which described a standard that Aasen called Landsmål.
+In the 1840s, Aasen traveled across rural Norway and studied its dialects.
+He preferred the rural dialects of Vestlandet and inland Østlandet, whilst avoiding the city dialects and focusing less on the dialects of southern Østlandet and southern coast of Skagerrak, which he considered to be too much corrupted by Danish.
+In 1848 and 1850, he published the first Norwegian grammar and dictionary, respectively, which described a standard that Aasen called Landsmål.
 New versions detailing the written standard were published in 1864 and 1873, and in the 20th century by Olav Beito in 1970.